F2F (song): Music and lyrics

-SZA alluded to potentially releasing her second album as early as August 2019 during an interview with DJ Kerwin Frost.
-Commenting on the creative process behind the album, she stated it would be as candid and personal as Ctrl: "This next album is even more of me being less afraid of who am I when I have no choice?
+Commenting on the creative process behind the album, SZA said it would be as candid and personal as Ctrl: "This next album is even more of me being less afraid of who am I when I have no choice?
 When I'm not out trying to curate myself and contain."
-When SZA collaborated with Cosmopolitan for their February 2021 issue, she spoke about her creative process behind the album's conception.
-She told the magazine, "this album is going to be the shit that made me feel something in my...here and in here", pointing to her heart and gut.
+When SZA collaborated with Cosmopolitan for their February 2021 issue, she spoke about her creative process behind the album's conception: "this album is going to be the shit that made me feel something in my...here and in here", pointing to her heart and gut.